 The Superintendent shall be responsible to ensure that all purchases above this threshold are guaranteed with the appropriate bid guarantee, performance bond and payment bond.

 All contracts for services and/or goods purchased with federal grant funds shall be subjected to the same review and approval process as all other district contracts.
 The Contract Procedures and Checklist are applicable to all federally funded contracts.

+Items purchased for the Child Nutrition Program will comply with the USDA procurement guidelines for small purchase invoice amount which will vary slightly from Dept of Education procurement of small purchases in aggregate for year.

 The district shall retain all records related to the procurement of goods and services in accordance with federal, state and local requirements.
 In addition, all procurement records shall be available for inspection and/or audit during the life of the records.
 The district shall maintain all procurement records for seven (7) years in accordance with the district’s Local Records Retention Schedule.